 Start by switching off your device.
 The cloth you’ll be using here is meant to be micro-fibre and lint-free, so that no residue is left behind.
 It’s the very same cloth we use to clean eyewear.
 Dab it in gentle warm hand-soap water and begin wiping.

-Be sure of wiping strokes are in the same direction, to avoid soap patches that can be caused by odd strokes.
-Pay attention to the areas around the buttons of your phone, while neglecting things like the charging port, speaker holes, and other large openings.
-For these, you’ll want to use a toothpick or cotton swab to remove build-up, paying close attention as to not damage the phone’s vital pieces.
+Be sure of wiping strokes are in the same direction to avoid soap patches, which can be caused by odd strokes.
+Pay attention to the areas around the buttons of your phone, and don’t neglect the charging port, speaker holes, and other large openings.
+For these, you’ll want to use a toothpick or cotton swab to remove build-up.

 When drying your smartphone, maintain the use of the same wipe stroke direction.
 Use a micro-fibre itself to wipe and clean up your smartphone.
 This is just to give the device a once-over, removing any rogue moisture and dirt buildup.
 Your phone is ready to be used now.

 About Professional Phone-Care

 Cleaning your smartphone is a bigger business than you actually thought.
 The tools of the trade are as important as the skill required.
 The best screen cleaning kits we found online are from Amazon Basics and Belkin, tech brands that understand the importance of smartphone hygiene in the long run.
 Also, be sure to use a lint-free microfibre cloth instead of cotton.

 If you really need to get into corners, you can even use compound gel that’s used to clean keyboards, laptops, and cars.
 If you’re looking for a different kind of approach, we’ve found a smartphone sanitiser that’s great for getting rid of germs and dirt that our eye can’t spot.
 One might neglect the importance of tech cleanliness, but in the long run, you’ll be actually saving some money.